team23/pydantic-async-validation/README.md

 await invalid_instance.model_async_validate()  # will raise normal pydantic ValidationError
 ```

-Note the `ValidationError` will not have the location of the error set to `"child.name"`.
+Note the `ValidationError` will now have the location of the error set to `"child.name"`.

 Recursive validation will happen in those cases:
-* Child models as direct instance variables (see example above)
+* Child models as direct instance variables (as in example above)
-* Child models in list items
+* Child models in list items (like `child: List[SomethingModel]`)
-* Child models in dict values
+* Child models in dict values (like `child: Dict[str, SomethingModel]`)

 ## FastAPI support

 When using FastAPI you also can use the `AsyncValidationModelMixin`, note however that FastAPI will see any
 `ValidationError` risen in endpoint methods as unhandled exceptions and thus will return a HTTP 500 error.
 FastAPI
-will only handle the validation errors happening during handling the endpoint parameters in as special way and
+will only handle the validation errors happening during handling the endpoint parameters in a special way and
 convert those to `RequestValidationError` - which will then be handled by the default exception handler for
 `RequestValidationError` FastAPI provides.
 This will then result in a HTTP 422 return code.

 When using `pydantic_async_validation` this would be a major drawback, as using `model_async_validate` for
-validating input (/request) data is a totally fine use case.
-To solve this issue you can use the
+validating input (/request) data is a totally fine use case and you cannot push this into the normal request
+validation step FastAPI does.
+To solve this issue you can use the `ensure_request_validation_errors` context manager
-`ensure_request_validation_errors` context manager provided in `pydantic_async_validation.fastapi`.
-This will
-ensure that any `ValidationError` risen during the context manager will be converted to a `RequestValidationError`.
+provided in `pydantic_async_validation.fastapi`.
+This will ensure that any `ValidationError` risen inside the context
-Those `RequestValidationError`s will then be handled by the default exception handler for `RequestValidationError`
+manager will be converted to a `RequestValidationError`.
+Those `RequestValidationError`s will then be handled by
-FastAPI provides.
-This will then again result in a HTTP 422 return code.
+the default exception handler for `RequestValidationError` which FastAPI provides.
+This will then again result in a
+HTTP 422 return code.

 Example for usage with FastAPI: